Robust subspace clustering: Introduction. Introduction

-Elhamifar and Vidal \cite{ehsanSSC} have introduced an approach to subspace clustering, which relies on ideas from the sparsity and compressed sensing literature, please see also the longer version \cite{SSCalg} which was submitted while this manuscript was under preparation. {\em Sparse subspace clustering} (SSC) \cite{ehsanSSC,SSCalg} is computationally efficient since it amounts to solving a sequence of $\ell_1$ minimization problems and is, therefore, tractable.
-Now the methodology in \cite{ehsanSSC} is mainly geared towards noiseless situations where the points lie exactly on lower dimensional planes, and theoretical performance guarantees in such circumstances are given under restrictive assumptions.
+Elhamifar and Vidal \cite{ehsanSSC} have introduced an approach to subspace clustering, which relies on ideas from the sparsity and compressed sensing literature, please see also the longer version \cite{SSCalg} which was submitted while this manuscript was under preparation. \emph{Sparse subspace clustering} (SSC) \cite{ehsanSSC,SSCalg} is computationally efficient since it amounts to solving a sequence of $\ell_1$ minimization problems and is, therefore, tractable.
+Now the methodology in \cite{ehsanSSC} is mainly geared toward noiseless situations where the points lie exactly on lower-dimensional planes, and theoretical performance guarantees in such circumstances are given under restrictive assumptions.
 Continuing on this line of work, \cite{ourSSC} showed that good theoretical performance could be achieved under broad circumstances.
 However, the model supporting the theory in \cite{ourSSC} is still noise free.

 This paper considers the subspace clustering problem in the presence of noise.
-We introduce a tractable clustering algorithm, which is a natural extension of SSC, and develop rigorous theory about its performance.
-In a nutshell, we propose a statistical mixture model to represent data lying near a union of subspaces, and prove that in this model, the algorithm is effective as long as there are sufficiently many samples from each subspace and that the subspaces are not too close to each other.
+We introduce a tractable clustering algorithm, which is a natural extension of~SSC, and develop rigorous theory about its performance; see the results from Section~\ref{mainresults}.
+In a nutshell, we propose a statistical mixture model to represent data lying near a union of subspaces, and prove that in this model, the algorithm is effective in separating points from different subspaces as long as there are sufficiently many samples from each subspace and that the subspaces are not too close to each other.
 In this theory, the performance of the algorithm is explained in terms of interpretable and intuitive parameters such as (1) the values of the principal angles between subspaces, (2) the number of points per subspace, (3) the noise level and so on.
 In terms of these parameters, our theoretical results indicate that the performance of the algorithm is in some sense near the limit of what can be achieved by any algorithm, regardless of tractability.